Not all Black Friday sales offer equally good deals — and a new analysis illustrates just how true that is this year.

 Discounts can be deceiving.

-Multiple department stores have been sued over the years for manipulating prices in a way that makes discounts seem bigger than they actually are.
-We detail this in “Why You Should Think Twice Before Paying a ‘Sale’ Price.”
+Multiple department stores have been sued in the past for manipulating prices in a way that makes discounts seem bigger than they actually are.
+More recently, an analysis by Consumers’ Checkbook found that many major retailers offer sale prices so frequently that they are more akin to a normal price than a true discount.

-Additionally, it’s possible that the discounts offered by wholesale chains like Costco and Sam’s Club are smaller compared with those of other retailers because wholesale chains’ everyday prices are already lower than those of other retailers.
+Additionally, it’s possible that the discounts offered by wholesale chains like Costco are smaller compared with those of other retailers because wholesale chains’ everyday prices are already lower than those of other retailers.